-Special education students are assessed in accordance with their IEP goals, accommodations and/or modifications.
+Special education students at all grade levels (6-12) are assessed in accordance with their IEP goals, accommodations and/or modifications.

 Please refer to the table in Element B of this charter for a description of the assessments Pacific Collegiate School utilizes in its educational program, which are aligned to California's State Priorities and demonstrate multiple measures for each subject area.

-Pacific Collegiate School affirms that its methods for measuring pupil outcomes for the State Priorities, as described in Element B of this charter, shall be consistent with the way information is reported on a School Accountability Report Card as required by Education Code Section 47605(b)(5)(C).
+Assessments that will be used in the proposed 6th grade are also described in Element B. Pacific Collegiate School affirms that its methods for measuring pupil outcomes for the State Priorities, as described in Element B, shall be consistent with the way information is reported on a School Accountability Report Card as required by Education Code Section 47605(c)(5)(C).